bnb-chain/BEPs/BEP3.md

 3. Client or Client tooling monitors events of the APS contract on Ethereum.
 If it detects Deputy process’s call, it will verify and call the APS contract to claim the tokens by disclosing the random number generating the hash.
 4. Deputy process monitors the events from APS contract.
 If there is a successful claim, it will read the value of the random number Client disclosed and broadcast a CHLT transaction to claim the locked tokens by the Client via the HTLT.

+### Swap between several BEP2 tokens

+In the following scenarios, client will need swap between several BEP2 tokens:

+1. Users want to swap assets that are not listed on Binance DEX.
+2. Users want to swap several assets with several others at the same time.

+For instance, suppose a client has some `BNB` token and want to swap some other BEP2 tokens which are not listed on Binance Dex, like `ABC` and `DEF`:

+1. Client send a HTLT transaction to an deputy address who has `ABC` and `DEF`.
+In the HTLT transaction, the client locks some `BNB` and expresses his expected gained `ABC` and `DEF` amount, for example: `1000ABC,10000DEF`.
+2. Deputy process filter out the HTLT transactions in which the `to` equal to deputy address and the swap ratio is reasonalbe.
+Then the deputy send `Deposit HTLT` transaction to lock some `ABC` and `DEF` under the same hash timer lock.
+3. Client or client tooling monitors deposit HTLT transactions.
+If the locked `ABC` and `DEF` is acceptable, the client claim the HTLT with correct random number.
+Then the client will get locked `ABC` and `DEF`, and the deputy will get locked `BNB`.
+4. If the locked `ABC` and `DEF` is not acceptable for the client, the client can refuse to claim the HTLT and just refund the HTLT after expired height(Anyone can refund the HTLT after expired height).
+In this situation, locked `BNB` will be back to client address and the locked `ABC` and `DEF` will be back to deputy address.

 #### Client Tooling

 Client Tooling is the part to help user experience.
 While the most commonly used tools are wallets, command line interfaces and programming SDKs, wallets are the most critical part.
 The wallet is expected to handle the below part to facilitate the swap, which can be challenging to the existing wallets to call the specific smart contract.